lhcb/starterkit-lessons/first-analysis-steps/lhcb-dev.md

    you to `clone` and compile an entire LHCb project at a time.
 1. An LHCb-specific workflow using a set of `lb-*` Git subcommands.
 This allows you to check out individual packages inside a project, and streamlines the modification of a few packages at a time.
-(This is closer to the previously used `getpack` command.)

 Here, we want to focus on the second workflow.
 The first workflow will be discussed briefly at the [bottom](#working-with-a-full-project-checkout) of